 Advocating for Feminist Beliefs

-As a First Year student, she knew she wanted to study biology at Beloit and be a part of the theatre community.
+As a First Year student, she knew she wanted to study biology at Beloit, because the research opportunities were particularly interesting to her, and be a part of the theatre community if and when she could.
+Prior to college, Abby had predominantly been a part of her high school’s theatre community by acting in many musical theatre productions.
 Since then, she’s developed a keen interest in directing and found a niche between her interests in biology and theatre, attempting to bring stories about women in science to the limelight.

 An example of this is her collaboration with Alum McKenzie Finan, with her directorial debut, The How and The Why.
 The play depicts two women biologists meeting for the first time, one near the end of her career and the other at the beginning.
 The older woman has earned fame for her work on the grandmother hypothesis.
 The younger wants to present a radical new hypothesis to explain why human females menstruate while most mammals do not.
 The play deals with the workings of science and its impact on the personal lives of women scientists.